Mathics3/mathics-development-guide/docs/installing/what-is-mathics.rst

 On the there other hand, if you do want everything, we have a separate package called `Mathics-omnibus <https://pypi.org/project/Mathics-omnibus/>`_ which pull on all of the Mathics-related packages.
 As part of the `github project <https://github.com/Mathics3/mathics-omnibus>`_ is a docker setup.

-Using this, us can use the full `Mathics suite via dockerhub <`docker <https://hub.docker.com/r/mathicsorg/mathics>`_ without having to build Mathics or have necessary OS libraries (including Python itself) outside of the docker containers.
+Using this, us can use the full `Mathics suite via dockerhub <https://hub.docker.com/r/mathicsorg/mathics>`_ without having to build Mathics or have necessary OS libraries (including Python itself) outside of the docker containers.

 The pieces are described next go into the individual Python-packages that make up the Mathics suite.